-Either party may appeal by submitting a written notice to the Title IX Coordinator within seven calendar days of issuance of the written determination on responsibility or the notice of dismissal.
+Either party may appeal by sibratting a written notice to the Title IX Coordinator within seven calendar days of issuance of the written determination on responsibility or the notice of dismissal.
 Upon receipt of a notice of appeal, the Coordinator will notify all parties in writing that an appeal has been filed.

 The Coordinator will invite parties to submit written statements of their positions on appeal.
-The Coordinator shall have discretion to determine the order and length of statements and other procedural matters, provided that all affected parties will have equal opportunity to submit relevant information.
+The Coordinator shall have discretion to determine the order and length of statements and other procedural matter and vided that all affected parties will have equal opportunity to submit relevant information.

-Appellate Adjudicators
+ppellate Adjudicators